The Scorch Trials: Plot

 The Gladers travel to the Scorch through the Flat Trans and find themselves in a tunnel filled with metal slicing mechanisms that kills at least two Gladers and nearly kills Winston.
 They escape into the desert and find a building in which a girl is screaming.
 Thomas discovers that the screaming is artificial and enters the building to find Teresa, who kisses him and tells him that he needs to stay away from her.

 As the Gladers search for supplies, Thomas begins to recover memories of the relationship that he had with Teresa before his memories were removed.
 They travel to a distant city, but are caught in a lightning storm that wipes out half of the group and kills Winston and Jack.
 They take refuge in a building and find a group of Cranks led by a man named Jorge.
-Minho attacks Jorge and sentences him to death before Thomas talks him out of it.
+Minho attacks Jorge, so Jorge sentences him to death before Thomas talks him out of it.
 Thomas also convinces Jorge and his second-in-command, the teenage girl Brenda, to help the Gladers escape in exchange for some of the cure.
 Thomas and Brenda get separated from the rest of the group, and Thomas discovers a message written all over the city that says that he is the real leader.
 After a quick meal, the group is attacked and separated.
 Thomas and Brenda are then suddenly captured by another group of Cranks, who get them high on drugs and hallucinating.
 Brenda tries to kiss Thomas before they pass out, but he refuses her advances because of his feelings for Teresa and insults her, saying that she could never be Teresa.

 Minho rescues them with the help of the other Gladers, but Thomas is shot in the shoulder with a rusty bullet that leads to an infection.
 Thomas's wounds get worse, and WICKED takes him aboard a flying vehicle, called a Berg, to heal his infection.
 A healed Thomas is returned to the Gladers, where Thomas explains that WICKED never wanted him to get shot and considers him very important to its plans.
 Thomas later receives a telepathic message from Teresa that warns him something terrible is about to happen, and she cannot help him.